rizdiaprilian/MLZoomcamp_2022/Capstone_project/readme.md

 ## Preparing Enviroments

-1) Create a conda environment with command `conda create --name <env_name> --file requirements.txt`.
+1) Create a conda environment with command `conda create --name <env_name> --file requirements.txt`. `env_name` used here is `env_python38`.
 2) Prepare a file named `Pipfile` on a directory where projects locates. `Pipfile` gathers collection of modules which are utilized for development and production.
 3) After gathering modules in `Pipfile`, install pipenv with command `pipenv install`.
 You can also install other modules if any update of requirements comes by (for example, `pipenv install xgboost` if we decide to include xgboost for adding another predictive modelling).

 ### Model Building and Fine-Tuning

 1) Activate pipenv environment with command `pipenv shell` following the completion of pipenv installation.
 At this point, we are ready to do a few tasks.
-2) Conduct data exploration and preprocessing before proceeding to model fitting with tree-based learning.
+2) Open a new tab in bash terminal and activate a conda environment with command `conda activate env_python38`.
+Then, open jupyter noteboook or lab to do data exploration and preprocessing before proceeding to model fitting with tree-based learning.
 Then, we build machine learning models followed by parameter tuning for three models that produce the best possible prediction on the test set.
+A different apporach is taken for XGBoost tuning, that is finding optimum parameters using Hyperopt library.
 These are extensively done in `project.ipynb`.

 ### Running Model Training and Results on the Test set